Interdisciplinary Disability Awareness and Service Learning

-The Interdisciplinary Disability Awareness and Service Learning (IDASL) Program offers opportunities for students from a variety of disciplines to increase their awareness, knowledge and understanding of people with disabilities and their families across the life span.
+The Interdisciplinary Disability Awareness and Community-Engaged Learning (IDACEL) Program offers opportunities for students from a variety of disciplines to increase their awareness, knowledge, and understanding of people with disabilities and their families across the life span.
 Taking advantage of this program will broaden a student's experience and promote interaction with individuals with disabilities.
-IDASL gives opportunities to use a student's growing expertise to benefit individuals with a variety of disabilities from birth to old-age.
+IDACEL gives opportunities to use a student's growing expertise to benefit individuals with a variety of disabilities from birth to seniors.

 1. Didactic

-People with disabilities, in addition to faculty and professionals from a variety of disciplines conduct a series of interactive seminars and presentations (Fridays, 1-4 PM).
+People with disabilities, in addition to faculty and professionals from a variety of disciplines, conduct a series of interactive seminars and presentations (Fridays, 1:00 - 3:50 PM).
 These seminars use a collaborative, solution-focused approach in resolving the real issues faced by individuals with disabilities and their families in achieving full community participation.

-- The Assistive Technology (AT) Lab supplies training in the fabrication, modification, and repair of assistive technology products.
+- The Utah Assistive Technology Project (UATP) supplies training in the fabrication, modification, and repair of assistive technology products.

-- Common Ground offers outdoor recreation to people with disabilities.
+- Common Ground Outdoor Adventures offers outdoor recreation to people with disabilities.

 - OPTIONS for Independence offers services that promote independence and choice to people with disabilities as a nonresidential Independent Living Center.